Golan Heights: Early Jewish settlement

 Between 1891 and 1894, Baron Edmond James de Rothschild purchased around 150,000 Dunams of land in the Golan and the Hawran for Jewish settlement.
 Legal and political permits were secured and ownership of the land was registered in late 1894.
 The Jews also built a road stretching from Lake Hula to Muzayrib.
 The Agudat Ahim society, whose headquarters were in Yekaterinoslav, Russia, acquired 100,000 dunams of land in several locations in the districts of Fiq and Daraa.
-A plant nursery was established and work began on farm buildings in Djillin.
+A plant nursery was established and work began on farm buildings in Jillin.
 A village called Tiferet Binyamin was established on lands purchased from Saham al-Jawlan by the Shavei Zion Association based in New York, but the project was abandoned after a year when the Turks issued an edict in 1896 evicting the 17 non-Turkish families.
 A later attempt to resettle the site with Syrian Jews who were Ottoman citizens also failed.